How To Do Payroll Yourself: A Guide for Self-Care Businesses

 Simplify Payroll Management With GlossGenius

 You and your employees deserve fair compensation – without the hassle.
-GlossGenius's all-in-one platform makes managing payments a breeze.
+GlossGenius's all-in-one platform makes managing payments a breeze, with affordable pricing plans starting at $24/mo.

-In addition to Online Booking, Client Management, Marketing, and POS, we offer everything you need to run Payroll, including automated tax filing, custom commissions and tips, and no manual data entry.
-Whether your employees are salaried or hourly, paid monthly or semi-monthly, GlossGenius is here to help with our ultra-customizable system.
-Plus, it’s easy to transfer your existing payroll information into GlossGenius when you start
+In addition to Online Booking, Client Management, Marketing, and POS (with low payment processing rates of 2.6% per transaction), we offer everything you need to run Payroll.
+GlossGenius Payroll software starts at $40/mo + $6/per employee paid and includes automated tax filing, custom commissions and tips, and no manual data entry.
+Whether your employees are salaried or hourly, paid monthly or semi-monthly, GlossGenius is here to help with our ultra-customizable system and accessible online payroll system.
+Plus, it’s easy to transfer your existing payroll information into GlossGenius when you start.

 Ready to take payroll to the next level?
 Start your 14-day free trial today.